Production & Inventory Software for Clothing & Textile Makers

 Overview

-Whether you sew garments, knit sweaters, or weave textiles, your craft involves managing fabric and yarn inventory, tracking production time, and offering products in multiple sizes.
-Ardent Seller helps textile makers manage materials, document patterns, and calculate true costs including labor.
+Whether you sew garments, quilt, or stitch home textiles, your craft involves managing fabric and notions inventory, tracking production time, and offering products in multiple sizes.
+Ardent Seller helps cut-and-sew makers manage materials, document patterns, and calculate true costs including labor.
+(Knit and crochet by hand?
+See our Fiber Artists page — it is built around yarn-stash and skein tracking.)

 Common Challenges

-- Tracking fabric yardage, yarn skeins, and notions across projects
+- Tracking fabric yardage, interfacing, and notions across projects

 - Managing size and color variants for each design